Blaise-Skoletsky/Mithun-Microservice/README.md

     In order to recieve data from the microservice, after requesting enter a while loop that uses the socket.recv_string.
 This loop should be done right after making the request discussed prior.

+IMPORTANT: In order for the microservie to be closed, send the string 'close' at the end of the client program using the socket.send_string() method.
+This will allow the program to close naturally.

 UML Sequence Diagram: